 It is possible to claim tax relief on maintenance payments you make to a former spouse or civil partner.
-The tax relief will reduce the income tax that you pay, so if you don’t pay tax the relief will have no benefit.
+The tax relief that you claim will reduce the income tax that you pay, so it’s worth noting that you won’t benefit from claiming the relief if you don’t currently pay tax.

 Who is eligible for Maintenance Payments Relief?

-Either you or your ex-spouse or former civil partner must have been born before 6th April 1935.
+You’ll only be able to claim tax relief on maintenance payments if either you or your former spouse or civil partner was born before 6th April 1935.
 The payments must be made under a court order, and you must be divorced, separated, or the civil partnership must have dissolved.

-To be eligible, the maintenance payments must be to your ex-spouse or civil partner.
-If they have remarried or are in a new civil partnership, it won’t be possible to claim tax relief on any maintenance payments made.
-Payments you make to your children are also eligible if they are 21 or younger.
+If your ex-partner has remarried or is now in a new civil partnership then you won’t be able to claim tax relief on maintenance payments that you make to them, though payments you make for your children may still be eligible if they are 21 or younger.

 Comprehensive tax return services